harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-memory-hog.md

 ![Azure Instance Memory Hog](./static/images/azure-instance-memory-hog.png)

 ## Use cases
+Azure instance memory hog:

-- Azure instance memory hog determines the resilience of an Azure instance when memory resources are unexpectedly utilized in excess.
+- Determines the resilience of an Azure instance when memory resources are unexpectedly utilized in excess.
-- It determines how Azure scales the memory to maintain the application when resources are consumed heavily.
+- Determines how Azure scales the memory to maintain the application when resources are consumed heavily.
-- It simulates the situation of memory leaks in the deployment of microservices.
+- Simulates the situation of memory leaks in the deployment of microservices.
-- It simulates a slowed application caused by lack of memory.
+- Simulates a slowed application caused by lack of memory.
-- It simulates noisy neighbour problems due to hogging.
+- Simulates noisy neighbour problems due to hogging.
-- It verifies pod priority and QoS setting for eviction purposes.
+- Verifies pod priority and QoS setting for eviction purposes.
-- It verifies application restarts on OOM (out of memory) kills.
+- Verifies application restarts on OOM (out of memory) kills.

-**Note**
+:::note
 - Kubernetes >= 1.17 is required to execute this fault.
 - Azure Run Command agent is installed and running in the target Azure instance.
 - Azure instance should be in a healthy state.